One commonly used dog leash you should throw away

 The reason is simple.
 Dogs with neck injuries appear to be ill much more frequently and vice versa – the illest dogs have frequent neck injuries.
 Why?

-In summary, when the neck gets injured, everything goes.
+When the neck gets injured, everything goes.

-Let us move away from dogs and give you a human example.
+Let's move away from dogs and give you a human example.

 Pretend to be a dog for a moment.
 You put a collar on your neck and attach a retractable leash to it.
-You ask a friend to hold the leash handle and instruct her to press the “brake button” when you start running.
+You ask a friend to hold the leash handle and instruct her to press the 'brake button' when you start running.

 When it comes to dogs and retractable leashes, there are two main issues.

-Even if your dog is gentle, doesn’t run to the end of the leash and you never use the brake, the spring loaded leash always applies pressure on your dog’s neck and throat.
+Even if your dog is gentle, doesn’t run to the end of the leash and you never use the brake, the spring-loaded leash always applies pressure on your dog’s neck and throat.

 © Dr. Peter Dobias, DVM